aerospike/aerolab/scripts/multizone-benchmark/README.md

 # Multizone benchmark demo

-This script set requires aerolab version 4.3.7 or higher if using x86_64 instances only; or 4.4.0 or higher if intending to use arm instances.
+This script set requires aerolab version 4.5.0 or higher.

-## Process in a nutshell
+## Usage
-  * setup your AWS account
+1. git clone this repository
-  * adjust configure.sh
+2. modify `configure.sh` to your needs
-  * run the setup scripts in the order provided below
+3. modify `asbench` parameters to your needs in `12_run_asbench.sh`
-  * follow the steps printed by the last setup script to configure grafana for asbench
+4. perform any required namespace modifications in `template.conf` or `template_nvme.conf` (see below note on NVME usage)
-  * run gimme_url.sh to get the URLs for pretty graphs
+5. ensure AWS configuration prerequisites are met (one-time setup)
-  * run the run_asbench (adjust if you want to adjust it)
+   1. install `awscli`
-  * run stop_ and start_ scripts to your needs to replicate nodes being taken offline
+   2. run `aws configure`
-  * destroy everything by running the 3 destroy scripts
+6. run the scripts to have the stack created for you (see below for script list)

 ## Note on nvme usage
  * edit template_nvme.conf to your needs